UniMath/UniMath/README.md

     make install

 the compiled library will be installed in the `user-contrib` directory of the version of Coq that was used for compilation.
+This step is not necessary, you can browse the library in-place without installation.

 ## How to use the library